LIPS-scheme/lips/README.md

 ## Key features

 * Full lisp macros and backquote,
-* Functions in lips are normal javascript functions,
+* Functions in lips are normal JavaScript functions,
 * You can invoke native JavaScript functions and methods from Lips,
 * Easy extension using JavaScript using Macros or functions,
 * RegExp-es are first class objects,